 Thousands without power after severe storms in Philadelphia region

-PHILADELPHIA (CBS) -- Thousands of people are without power across the Philadelphia region as severe storms are moving through Monday night.
+PHILADELPHIA (CBS) -- Thousands of people are still without power across the Philadelphia region Tuesday morning after severe storms moved through Monday night, producing damaging straight-line winds and Tornado Watches and Warnings.
+Those weather alerts have since expired as the storms moved out to sea.

-The entire Delaware Valley is under a Tornado Watch until 11 p.m. on Monday after severe storms prompted Tornado Warnings, which have since been canceled.
+PECO says over 35,000 customers are without power as of 6 a.m.
+Many of those customers are in Chester County.

-In Delaware, New Castle County got hit the worst.
-Delmarva says 22,876 customers are without power.
+In Delaware, Delmarva Power says under 4,000 customers are without power, down from over 21,000 last night.

 Meanwhile, in New Jersey, thousands of other customers are without power.

-PSEG says 4,872 customers in Camden County are without power, 2,509 in Burlington County and 565 in Gloucester County.
+PSEG says about 1,500 customers are without power, including about 1,200 in Burlington County.

-In Salem County, 1,444 customers are without power, Atlantic City Electric says.
+Atlantic City Electric was reporting a few hundred scattered outages Tuesday morning.

 If you currently don't have power, it's best to keep your refrigerator shut in order to preserve your food for as long as possible.